 Dr. Lumiere is a clinical supervisor and classroom instructor at Bastyr.
-She has maintained a private practice since 2000 and is currently pursuing research and writing projects associated with traditional Chinese medicine, cancer, stroke rehabilitation, and electroacupuncture.
+She has maintained a private practice since 2000 and pursues research and writing projects associated with traditional Chinese medicine, cancer, stroke rehabilitation, and electroacupuncture.

 Fundamentals of TCM, Case Review, Clinical Theater, Biophysics and Electroacupuncture, TCM Nutritional Therapy, Herbal Formulations.